-All offerings are donations-based.
+All offerings are donation-based.

 No one will be turned away for limited funds.